 - Dry mouth and/or excessive water consumption

-This will also ensure that proper dosage amounts are given for your cat’s hyperthyroidism.
-Remember that the condition has no cure at the current time, so your ability to control your cat’s symptoms will rely entirely on securing the proper dosage amounts to treat their precise condition.
+This will also ensure that proper dosage amounts are given to your cat.
+Remember that the condition has no cure at the current time, so you are responsible for consulting with your vet regarding possible treatment options.
 For more information on a cat’s correct dosage portion check out our easy to use dosing chart here.